eclipse-tractusx/tractusx-profiles/cx/policy/specs/policy.definitions.md

 ## 4.7.
 Behavioral Twin

-The Behavior framework agreement is expressed as:
+The Behavior Twin framework agreement is expressed as:

 ```json
 {